moses-palmer/pystray/docs/usage.rst

                 checked=lambda item: state))).run()

 *radio*
+    *This is not supported on macOS; please check Icon.HAS_MENU_RADIO at runtime for support on the current platform.*

     Whether this is a radio button.

     This is used only if ``checked`` is ``True`` or ``False``, and only has a